walkerk1980/LSW/doc/docs/dev-loop.md

-# Building WSL
+# Building LSW

 ## Prerequisites

-The following tools are required to build WSL:
+The following tools are required to build LSW:

 - CMake >= 2.25
     - Can be installed with `winget install Kitware.CMake`